opencv/opencv/modules/imgproc/doc/filtering.rst

     :param ddepth: Desired depth of the destination image.

     :param ksize: Aperture size used to compute the second-derivative filters.
-See  :func:`getDerivKernels` for details.
+See  :cpp:func:`getDerivKernels` for details.
 The size must be positive and odd.

     :param scale: Optional scale factor for the computed Laplacian values.
 By default, no scaling is applied.
-See  :func:`getDerivKernels` for details.
+See  :cpp:func:`getDerivKernels` for details.

     :param delta: Optional delta value that is added to the results prior to storing them in  ``dst`` .

     :param borderType: Pixel extrapolation method.
-See  :func:`borderInterpolate` for details.
+See  :cpp:func:`borderInterpolate` for details.

 The function calculates the Laplacian of the source image by adding up the second x and y derivatives calculated using the Sobel operator: